 With the app’s undeniable success, you certainly wouldn’t think it would be at risk of getting banned.
 But TikTok has already been banned in India (a market that had over 500 million users), and with that, millions of creators were affected by the ban.
 More notably, some Indian TikTokers lost 80% of their revenue due to the ban.

-In addition, there are numerous rumors of the US planning to ban TikTok.
+In addition, in late 2020, the US government started the process of trying to ban TikTok, citing national security concerns and tension with China.
 This is because TikTok is owned by ByteDance, a Chinese company.
 The US has raised concerns regarding TikTok’s privacy policies, as user data being collected by ByteDance via TikTok may end up in the hands of the Chinese government.
+So, there has been much debate over the effectiveness and consequences of the TikTok ban.

 Of course, this isn’t a signal for a complete shutdown already, but there has been some noise around it.
 This got us to wonder: Will TikTok meet the same fate as Vine?
 This would mean it will grow immensely in a short amount of time and then collapse completely.